Langlade, Wisconsin

 Langlade is a town in Langlade County, Wisconsin, United States.
 The population was 473 at the 2010 census.
 The unincorporated communities of Choate, Freeman, Lily, and Pickerel are located within the town.

+The township is served by the Town of Langlade Fire Department, and Pickerel Rescue Squad for ambulance services.

 Geography

 Langlade is in eastern Langlade County and is bordered to the north by Forest County.
 The community of Lily is close to the geographic center of the town, on the east side of the Wolf River, where it is joined from the northeast by the Lily River.
 State highways 52 and 55 cross in Lily, WI-52 leading northeast 17 mi to Wabeno and southwest 21 mi to Antigo, the Langlade county seat, while WI-55 leads north 24 mi to Crandon and southeast 45 mi to Shawano.
 The community of Pickerel, with its own post office, is in the northwest corner of the town along WI-55, while Choate and Freeman are in the north along WI-52.

 According to the United States Census Bureau, the town of Langlade has a total area of 187.8 sqkm, of which 185.3 sqkm are land and 2.5 sqkm, or 1.35%, are water.
 The Wolf River, part of the Fox River watershed leading to Green Bay on Lake Michigan, flows northwest to southeast across the town.